 In 2015, Greg Murphy participated for the first time in rally event, driving a Ford Escot at Lone Star Rally of Canterbury.
 A number on his car was #51, which he was using for most of his V8SC career.

 In 2016, Murphy expanded his rally activites to few events of New Zealand's rally championship, driving a Vauxhall Chevette.
 His navigator was Mark Leonard.
-In 2017, they are competing in the #51 Holden Barina.
+In 2017, they switched to the #51 Holden Barina AP4 and stayed in that car in 2018.